farcaster-project/farcaster-gui/README.md

 :whale2: The Docker image runs the production application in an Buster Slim Node.js 16 environement.

-To build the production app and run it on your host:
+To build the production app and run it on your host

 ```bash
 npm run build && npm run start